Back home in Bolivia!

 I got to enjoy some wonderful late summer/early fall days in Europe.
 After what I am told was a wet and horrid summer, I was treated to day after day of sun and perfect temperatures in both Holland and the UK.

-Here is part of the group that took my Backstrap Basics workshop in the Netherlands.
-Our hostess, artist, author and tablet-weaver Marijke van Epen, is just behind me.
-In the post-class pack-up chaos two people left before I remembered to get a posed group shot but here they all are hard at work weaving on day one…
+Here is part of the group that came to meet and weave with me in the Netherlands.
+Artist, author and tablet-weaver Marijke van Epen, is just behind me.
+In the chaos that typically accompanies packing up at the end of a weaving day, two people left before I remembered to get a posed group shot but here they all are weaving…

 We wove in the workshop and exhibit area in Marijke’s lovely home, a beautiful light and airy space with walls covered in Marijke’s stunning tablet-woven art.